-It brings me pleasure in welcoming you to another memorable school year.
-I am eager to continue working alongside you and the community to ensure the best possible educational experience for your child.
-I am proud to be able to collaborate with an amazing faculty and staff that is prepared to deliver a world class education.
+It is my pleasure to welcome you to another memorable school year.
+I am excited to continue working alongside you and the community to ensure the best possible educational experience for your child.
+I am proud to collaborate with an incredible faculty and staff dedicated to delivering a world-class education.

-I look forward to a strong partnership with all stakeholders working towards a common goal of educating the whole student while implementing rigorous academic courses and providing extracurricular activities that meet the needs of a diverse student body.
-With your support and collaboration, we can continue to build on the foundation and push beyond expectations.
+I look forward to a strong partnership with all stakeholders, working towards the common goal of educating the whole student.
+We will implement rigorous academic courses and provide extracurricular activities that meet the needs of our diverse student body.
+With your support and collaboration, we can build on our foundation and exceed expectations.

-I am grateful for the opportunity to service MAST Academy each day.
-I am excited to be part of the amazing MAST family.
+I am grateful for the opportunity to serve MAST Academy each day and am thrilled to be part of the amazing MAST family.